outaagunga/documentation/strategy-forex.md

 #### **Step 4: Risk Management (Stop Loss)**

-* **Placement (Variable Persistence)**: Place your Stop Loss (SL) slightly above the highest point of the "Free Bar" (shorts) or below the lowest point (longs). **Note to Coder**: The variable storing the Free Bar extreme (the Stop Loss level) must persist as long as a position is open.
+* **Placement (Variable Persistence)**: Place your Stop Loss (SL) slightly above the highest point of the "Free Bar" (shorts) or below the lowest point (longs). **Note to Coder**: The Stop Loss variable must track the highest high (for shorts) or lowest low (for longs) of the entire out-of-bounds sequence.
+Use a rolling max/min comparison to ensure the SL captures the absolute climax point, not just the most recent bar.
 Reset this variable only when strategy.position_size == 0.
 If you reset it during the entry phase, your strategy.exit command will default to a null value, leaving your trade with no protection, otherwise the strategy.exit command will lose its reference point and fail to protect the position.
 * **Logic:** If the price breaks past the Free Bar's extreme, the momentum is too strong and the reversal thesis is invalidated.

 #### **Step 5: Profit Taking (Targets)**